karevn/android_device_xiaomi_markw/README.md

-Copyright 2017 - The Mokee Opensource Project
+Copyright 2017 - The Mokee Opensource Project, and others

 Device configuration for Xiaomi Redmi 4 (_markw_)
 =====================================================